 Nandan wants to know which Hilton credit card will give him the most bonus points and the maximum benefits, so let’s take a look at both cards.

-Nandan earns 100,000 points after he spends $3,000 on purchases in the 1st 3 months of opening the American Express Hilton HHonors Surpass card.
+Nandan earns 100,000 points after he spends $3,000 on purchases in the 1st 3 months of opening the Hilton Honors Surpass Card from American Express.

 Nandan will get free Hilton Gold elite status as long as he has the card.